Types of Tea

-- Field operation such as pruning, fertilising, shading, plucking round and plucking standards
+- Field operations such as pruning, fertilizing, shading, plucking round, and plucking standards.

 Tea Producing Regions of India

-Following the success of tea cultivation experiments in Darjeeling and Assam in the 1800s, endeavours in other parts of India with similar natural conditions were undertaken.
-These efforts led to a thriving tea industry in at least ten distinct tea producing regions of North-East and South India:
+Following the success of tea cultivation experiments in Darjeeling and Assam in the 1800s, endeavors in other parts of India with similar natural conditions were undertaken.
+These efforts led to thriving tea industry in at least ten distinct tea producing regions of North-East and South India: